Peasants' revolt in Palestine: Legacy

-Israeli historian Benny Morris disputed the claim by Kimmerling and Migdal that the revolt was the birth of the Palestinian people writing "Rather idiosyncratically, Kimmerling and Migdal point to a peasant revolt in Palestine against the Egyptian ruler Muhammad Ali in 1834 as the moment when the Palestinian people was born.
-The peasants (and the townspeople) refused to supply the Egyptians with the conscripts that they demanded.
-Within months, the rebels, who did not demand independence or "Palestinian rights" (if pressed to identify their "national" affiliation, they surely would have said they were Ottoman subjects, or "Arabs," or perhaps "residents of the Province of Syria"), were crushed, leaving no "national" values or tradition as a heritage.
-But Kimmerling and Migdal have it that this was the first of the succession of revolts against foreign occupiers--against the British from 1936 to 1939 and against the Israelis from 1987 to 1991 and from 2000 to 2003--that were to be the main expressions of Palestinian nationalism."
+Historian Benny Morris disputed the claim by Kimmerling and Migdal that the revolt was the birth of the Palestinian people writing:

-Israeli scholar Shimon Shamir views the Egyptian period in Palestine as the "first application of the concept of the territorial state ...
+Scholar Shimon Shamir views the Egyptian period in Palestine as the "first application of the concept of the territorial state ...
 This was the inception of the modern history of Palestine."

 The revolt represented a moment of political unity in Palestine.
 However, the ultimate intention of the notables and rebel leaders was to force out the Egyptian army and reinstate Ottoman rule as a means of restoring the Ottoman-era standards that defined the relationship between the government and the governed.
 These standards were made up of the religious laws, administrative codes and local norms and traditions that were disrupted by Egyptian reforms.
 The people of Palestine did not resist Ibrahim Pasha's conquest of Palestine in 1831 as they were decreed to by the Sublime Porte and only acted against his authority three years later when he decisively interfered in their local affairs by way of conscription and further taxation.
 This constituted the prime motivation for the revolt, rather than loyalty to the Ottomans.
 The latter did not provide more benefits to the population than offered by Muhammad Ali's rule, but unlike Ali, they largely left the peasants and the local elite to their own devices, not demanding much more than the traditional taxes and nominal acceptance of the sultanate's authority.